sokolj1/minimal-mistakes/_posts/2018-09-14-MGMT-3125-Introduction-to-Data-Visualization.md

 ### Datasets

-Datasets applicable to each assignment are provided under the respective assignment header, but all datasets are available here for easy reference.
+Datasets applicable to each assignment are provided under the respective assignment header, and all datasets are indexed here for reference.

 * [IT tickets by month, location](/assets/mgmt_3125/week1/IT tickets by location, month (2017).xlsx)
 * [World life expectancies](/assets/mgmt_3125/week3/Life Expectancy Final.xlsx)